Q: What is the purpose of the Welcome Here Project?

 - Belong to a national movement of like-minded inclusive businesses/organisations

-- A low cost and easy way to show your customers/clients that your business is welcoming of LGBTIQ people
+- A low cost and easy way to show your customers, clients and visitors that your business is welcoming of LGBTIQ people

 - Opportunities to increase your exposure to LGBTIQ communities for example by listing your site/s on our Member Directory